Knowing the signs of a failing starter motor, can help you diagnose automotive car starter problems.

-When diagnosing automotive car starter motor problems, always start with the battery.
+When diagnosing automotive car starter problems, always start with the battery.

-So, for your starter motor to work properly, your car battery has to be in; excellent working condition and fully charged.
+So, for your starter to work properly, your car battery has to be, in excellent working condition and fully charged.

 Basically, There Are Two Main Parts, In Every Starter: